-When you open the MigraCam app, a 10- second countdown timer will start immediately.
-If you don't tap the screen to stop the recording, the app will begin recording you with your front facing camera.
-The video will automatically begin streaming to the MigraCam servers and the emergency contacts you designated will receive a link to watch via email and text.
+When you open the MigraCam app, a countdown timer will start immediately.
+If you don't tap the screen to stop the recording, the app will begin recording you with your front facing camera once the countdown ends.
+That video will begin streaming to the MigraCam servers and the emergency contacts you designated will receive a link to view the video via email and text.
 The video keeps streaming until you hit the end button.